nwiede/Nwiede-Games/README.md

 This website is currently up at: http://gamesbynwiede.x10.mx/

 Notes for Nwiede:
-Updating index: not ready for push to webserver!
+Updated index: push to webserver!